Mazama pocket gopher: Description

 The gophers transport food and nesting material by fur pouches on their bodies and pockets within their cheeks.
 The gopher's diet consists of plant material, mostly vegetation, roots and tubers.
-According to a study conducted in South-Central Oregon between 1973 and 1974, the Mazama Pocket Gopher’s diet consists mostly of above ground parts of forbs, grasses, woody plants, and plant roots.
+According to a study conducted in South-Central Oregon between 1973 and 1974, the Mazama Pocket Gopher's diet consists mostly of above ground parts of forbs, grasses, woody plants, and plant roots.
 These comprised 40%, 32%, 4%, and 24% of their diet, respectively, by volume, per a study which examined the contents of the stomachs of 110 Mazama Pocket Gophers.
 The diet of the Mazama Pocket Gopher adapts to the availability of different foods, however they tend to choose the most succulent foods available throughout the year.

 The gophers exhibit asocial behaviors except during the gestation and mating season.
 Mating is believed to be polygamous.
 Gestation lasts around 18 days, with each litter averaging 3 or 4 young.
 Females will usually have one litter per year between March and June.
 Pocket gophers form an angled tunnel in the ground as they dig for roots to eat.
 In this process, they transform the soil into a soft and sifted powder, in turn creating a unique, irregularly shaped mound with an off-center hole.

 Ecology

-The Mazama pocket gopher is important to the prairie ecosystem it inhabits.
-Each gopher is capable of turning over 3-7 tons of soil per acre per year.
-Their presence is beneficial for plant diversity, with one study showing 5-48% higher as a result.
+The Mazama pocket gophers are important to the prairie ecosystem it inhabits.
+Each gopher is capable of turning over 3–7 tons of soil per acre per year.
+Their presence is beneficial for plant diversity, with one study showing 5–48% higher as a result.
 Frogs, toads, small mammals and lizards also use their gopher burrows.
 Pocket gophers form an angled tunnel in the ground as they dig for roots to eat.
 In this process, they transform the soil into a soft and sifted powder, in turn creating a unique, irregularly shaped mound with an off-center hole.

 Distribution

 The Mazama Pocket Gopher is mainly local to areas with herbaceous vegetation and well-drained glacial soil.
 The total population is unknown, but believed to exceed 100,000, a majority of population resides in the state of Oregon.
-There are 27 known populations in the state of Washington, with an estimated 2000-5000 individuals total.
+There are 27 known populations in the state of Washington, with an estimated 2000–5000 individuals total.
 The state of Washington has listed the Mazama pocket gopher and its subspecies found in the Puget Sound area as threatened.